zhenduow/conversationalQA/README.md

 ## How to use
 1. Preprocess data.
 Here we use [MSDialog dataset](https://ciir.cs.umass.edu/downloads/msdialog/) as example.
-You can set dataset_name to be 'UDC' or 'Opendialkg' for [Ubuntu Dialog Corpus](http://dataset.cs.mcgill.ca/ubuntu-corpus-1.0/) or [Opendialkg](https://github.com/facebookresearch/opendialkg) currently.
+You can set dataset_name to be 'UDC' or 'Opendialkg' for [Ubuntu Dialog Corpus](http://dataset.cs.mcgill.ca/ubuntu-corpus-1.0/).
+We plan to test it on [Opendialkg](https://github.com/facebookresearch/opendialkg) recently.
     ```
     $ cd data
     $ python3 data_processing.py --dataset_name MSDialog